Skip to main content

 Import a ReqIF file to Jama Connect

-Complete these steps to import items, relationships, and other objects from a ReqIF file to Jama Connect.
-At present, only ReqIF files from Jama Connect or from IBM® DOORS® Legacy are formally supported for import.
+Import items, relationships, and other objects from a ReqIF file to Jama Connect.

 1. On the Conversations page, select an existing conversation to use for the import, or create a new conversation.
 For more information, see Create a new ReqIF conversation.